Whats going on?

 - The child’s education and religious upbringing: only the child’s legal parent has the right to make decisions regarding their education and religious upbringing.

-We are calling on the Government to end this discrimination by amending and enacting current legislation, the Children and Family Relationship Act 2015; by publishing the upcoming Assisted Human Reproduction Bill to include all children born to LGBTQ+ families; and by updating policy, supports, benefits and services that benefit children of heterosexual parents to also include children of LGBTQ+ parents.
+We are calling on the Government to end this discrimination by publishing the Assisted Human Reproduction Bill to include all children born to LGBT+ families; and by updating policy, supports, benefits and services that benefit children of heterosexual parents to also include children of LGBT+ parents